Communist Party of the Peoples of Spain

 Communist Party of the Peoples of Spain (Partido Comunista de los Pueblos de España) is a Marxist–Leninist communist party in Spain.
-PCPE was founded out of the unification of several Marxist-Leninist factions.
+PCPE was founded out of the unification of several Marxist–Leninist factions.
 The youth organization is called the Communist Youth of the Peoples of Spain.

 History

-From 13–15 December 1984 a "Communist Unity Congress" was held in Madrid.
+From 13–15 December 1984, a "Communist Unity Congress" was held in Madrid.
 Partido Comunista de España Unificado (PCEU, Unified Communist Party of Spain), Movimiento de Recuperación del PCE (MRPCE, Movement for the Recuperation of the PCE), Movimiento para la Recuperación y Unificación del PCE (MRUPCE, Movement for the Recuperation and Unification of the PCE), Candidatura Comunista (CC, Communist Candidature), and some minor groups unified themselves, thus creating Partido Comunista (renamed PCPE in 1986).

 All these groups had surged from splits from the Communist Party of Spain (PCE) during the 1970s and 1980s.
-Quickly after its foundation, PCPE was recognized by some other parties, such as the Communist Party of the Soviet Union and other statebearing Eastern bloc parties.
+Quickly after its foundation, PCPE was recognized by some other parties, such as the Communist Party of the Soviet Union and other state-bearing Eastern bloc parties.
 The party was formed by those who were against Santiago Carrillo's Eurocommunist line in the PCE.
 The Catalan referent of PCPE was initially Party of Communists of Catalonia (PCC), but it later broke with PCPE and now the Catalan referent is the Communist Party of the Peoples of Catalonia.

 PCPE briefly joined Izquierda Unida in 1987.
 In 2000, the Spanish Communist Workers' Party (PCOE) merged with PCPE, and the publication of the united party became Unidad y Lucha.

-In 2021 the PCPE is forming a coalition with the reconstituted Spanish Communist Workers' Party (PCOE) for the Madrid regional election as the Coalition for Communist Unity.
+In 2021, the PCPE formed a coalition with the reconstituted Spanish Communist Workers' Party (PCOE) for the Madrid regional election as the Coalition for Communist Unity.

+In 2023, the party decided, for first time since 1989, to not contest the election independently.
+The PCPE is calling for a null vote, calling the election an "imperative need of the bourgeois state to urgently rebuild the power bloc that guarantees the necessary institutional stability, for the management of the oligarchic interests represented by the Ibex35, the EU and European Central Bank, in the context of the general crisis of capitalism".
+However the party is contesting the two Canary Island constituencies in a coalition with Ahora Canarias.